 All student loans come with risk, and circumstances may require adding student debt to the college equation.
 However, question number one for any student and/or their family to consider is whether or not borrowing a student loan is a good idea.

 Should I Borrow a Federal Government Loan or a Private Student Loan?

 One of the biggest mistakes that a student can make is borrowing private student loans instead of federal government student loans.

 Extensive borrower protections are the reason that federal student loans are a much better option.
 In addition to a number of student loan forgiveness programs, there are also repayment plans that charge borrowers based upon how much they can afford rather than what they owe.
-These borrower protections help protect borrowers from desperate student loan dilemmas.
+These borrower protections help borrowers avoid desperate student loan dilemmas.

 The vast majority of college students expect to earn more money as a result of their studies.
 Unfortunately, some of these students will not ever graduate.
-Others won’t find a job in their field of studies.
+Others won’t find a job in their field of choice.
 Others may choose less lucrative but more meaningful work.
 The wide variety of potential outcomes makes it important to choose flexible student loan options.

-The problem with private loans is the unforgiving nature.
+The problem with private loans is their unforgiving nature.
 Many lenders have little patience for late or missed payments.
 Making things even more complicated is the fact that bankruptcy from student loans is nearly impossible under the current rules.
 Borrowers who owe more than they can ever afford may end up making student loan payments for life.
 They also run the risk of never having a decent credit score.

 With high stakes and an uncertain future, federal loans are clearly the better option.